 Virtual Public Hearings

-Three virtual public hearings were held to gather public comment.
-Individuals were requested to register ahead of time to comment at public hearings, regardless of whether speaking online or via teleconferencing.
-All comments will be transcribed and made part of the permanent record of this hearing/comment process.
+Three virtual public hearings will be held to gather public comment.
+Individuals should pre-register ahead of time to comment at the hearings, regardless of whether speaking online or via teleconferencing.
+All eligible comments will be recorded/transcribed and made part of the permanent record of this hearing/comment process.

 Virtual Public Hearings – Registration, Dates, Access Link(s), and Teleconferencing

-Verbal comments at hearings were limited to three minutes for each speaker.
-Hearings were scheduled for two hours.
-Each hearing was intended to accept registrants until 120 minutes of speaker comments were scheduled.
-Registrationwas on a first-come, first-serve basis.
-Registrants could sign up for one hearing only.
+Verbal comments at hearings are limited to three minutes for each speaker.
+Each hearing will have a two-hour duration consisting of a preliminary presentation by the Commission’s executive director followed by comments from the public.
+Registration for three-minute time slots is on a first-come, first-serve basis.
+Registrants can sign up for one hearing only.

 Registration